WICG/display-locking/explainer.md

 * Find-in-page and tab order.
     * It is unclear whether the content put into a locked subtree should be discoverable by find-in-page or tab order navigation.
-It is possible that this decision will be left up to the script author by allowing an options dictionary to be passed to acquireDisplayLock, which would dictate whether the content modified is searchable (e.g. { searchable: true }).
+It is possible that this decision will be left up to the script author by adding an additional option to `acquire()`, which would dictate whether the content modified is searchable (e.g. { searchable: true }).
-* Dealing with exceptions in callbacks.
-    * If a callback throws an exception, then we need to somehow propagate that knowledge to the script.
-The current thinking is that this causes the returned promise to be rejected, and any scheduled continuations do not run.

 Display locking will certainly have edge cases that need to be considered, some of which we have listed here.
 The general feeling is that the edge cases are